KabelitzJ/sandbox/README.md

 # Sandbox

-A playground project for learning and experimenting with opengl
+A playground project for learning and experimenting with opengl 3.3 and c++ 17

 ## External libraries